 3. Install the toolbar – Wait!
 Install the toolbar first.
 I don’t have a photo for this step because my toolbar is already installed.
 The link I gave you though is for Google Chrome browsers.
 So if you have chrome, click that link and begin downloading.
 Since most people have Firefox, I will use screenshots of the FireFox toolbar in my next instructions.

 4. Stumble!
 Now you can stumble!
 Click the Stumble button on your toolbar.
 This will load a random page that StumbleUpon pulls from their files based on the interests you gave them at the beginning.
 If you like the page/article it brings up, click “I like it!”
 If, however, it is a site you find disgusting, click thumbs down.
 You can change your interests or stumble only one interest (like photography) by clicking the “All” button next to Stumble and changing your preferences there.
+Then, if you like a photo but it has a watermark, you can easily download it and remove the watermark with a watermark remover ai tool.

 If you are hoping to gain traffic on your blog posts from StumbleUpon, you must go “stumbling” and thumb up (or “stumble”) a bunch of sites/articles that are not your own in addition to stumbling your own posts.
 If you only submit your own posts, SU will think you are spam.
 But you can certainly stumble your own posts in addition to others!